Andrew Boff: Hackney politics

+Barking and Dagenham politics

+Boff unsuccessfully stood for the ward of Thames at the 2014 Barking and Dagenham elections and for the ward of Longbridge at the 2018 elections.
+He unsuccessfully stood at the 2021 Thames by-election.
+He stood unsuccessfully for the ward of Thames View at the 2022 elections and the 2025 Thames View by-election.

+Controversies

+On 3 October 2023, Boff was marched out of the Conservative Party Conference by Greater Manchester Police after vocally expressing his disapproval of a speech by then Home Secretary, Suella Braverman, which he reportedly referred to as a "homophobic rant" and "tripe".

+He was wearing a T-shirt reading "Trans Rights Are Human Rights," Boff interrupted the session, calling it "one-sided" and "curated hatred" for failing to include any trans speakers or opposing viewpoints.
+He challenged the panel’s framing of trans issues, asking "Where are the trans people?" before being escorted out of the room.

+At the 2025 conference, Boff publicly protested during a panel discussion on gender identity, which featured former Olympian Sharron Davies.
+He later went on to criticise Kemi Badenoch's leadership of the party, describing it as "awful" and "the most dreadful leader the party has ever had."

 Personal life

 He is an information technology consultant.

 Boff is openly gay.
-In 2005, he was the first person in the United Kingdom to enter a same-sex civil partnership.
+He has stated that his 2005 same-sex civil partnership was "register number 000001", although it was not the first finalised because the 15-day waiting period was waived for a terminally ill man in Worthing.

 Boff is a libertarian, and an outspoken proponent of direct democracy, having prominently publicised the issue at London mayoral hustings and on ConservativeHome.

 An atheist and a humanist, Boff is a member of Humanists UK.
 He helped to launch the Conservative Humanist Association, a Conservative Party ginger group, at an event in London in 2008.

 He was involved with the successful reinvigoration of Hackney's Broadway Market in the early 2000s.
 He also produced a free monthly local magazine for the E8 postcode area.

-On 10 June 2019, Boff says he ran into a burning tower block in Barking Riverside to help people escape a fire that had broken out.
+On 10 June 2019, Boff ran into a burning tower block in Barking Riverside to help people escape a fire that had broken out.